CityOfZion/neo-python/README.md

 ## Getting started

 You will need to install the libleveldb library.
-Install Python 3.5 to make sure you don't run into any issues with your Python version [dist](https://www.python.org/downloads/release/python-354/)
+Install [Python 3.5](https://www.python.org/downloads/release/python-354/) to make sure you don't run into any issues with your version of Python being different than the current maintainer's version.

 We have published a Youtube [video](https://youtu.be/oy6Z_zd42-4) to help get you started with this library.
 There are other videos under the CityOfZion Youtube channel.